micmejia/bible-dump/AMPC/Luke/Luke 2.md

-And _behold_, an angel of the Lord stood by them, and the glory of the Lord flashed _and_ shone all about them, and they were terribly frightened.
+And behold, an angel of the Lord stood by them, and the glory of the Lord flashed and shone all about them, and they were terribly frightened.